 - Applications for Fall Semester Research Assistants open on March 1 and close on March 22

 - Applications for Spring Semester Research Assistants open on November 1 and close the Wednesday before Thanksgiving

 - Award notifications are made approximately two to three weeks after submissions close

 - Only one project abstract per faculty member will be considered

 - Priority will be given to new proposals during each submission period, though previously awarded proposals will still be considered, especially when new students are selected

 - Selected students must be enrolled full-time as an undergraduate student at the University of Tennessee, Knoxville

 - Priority should be given to students who have not held a research position previously

-- Faculty members who apply for the program must have a teaching or research appointment at the University of Tennessee, Knoxville
+- Faculty members who apply for the program must have a teaching or research appointment (either full or part time)

 - Faculty members who accept Semester Research Assistants Program funding agree to judge future SRAP submissions.